GDGVIT/AttendanceApp-Backend/Guides/DevGuide.md

 - clean datetime.datetime.now()
 - check bugs for sockets
 - jwt token expiry thing api
-- make use of make_response, to add status code as well along with jsonify return in sockets
 - add distance field in Attendence Model
 - handle socket exceptions, use get for dict and seal with catch blocks
 - attendence route is handling error but very less informatic to client, can be improved